-MSG uses only commercial grade dehumidifiers with 5 year manufacturer warranties.
+MSG uses commercial grade dehumidifiers with 5 to 6 year manufacturer warranties.
 These units are designed to be energy efficient.
 Our typical dehumidifier install includes the following: 1 dehumidifier (sized appropriately for the space); hard-piping of the dehumidifier condensate line to the exterior of the home to an appropriate location away from the homes foundation; sealing of all foundation vents with rigid foam and expanding foam to seal the edges; weather stripping of the door; sealing of any other area necessary.

 MSG engages our licensed HVAC contractor for the install of the necessary GFCI outlet.

 WHAT IS A TYPICAL INSPECTION?

 In your particular crawlspace, a thorough scope requires the following line items:

 1, 2 (both thorough and minimal in the recommended areas), 3, 4 and dehumidifier.